LudovicDeMatteis/Cours-TSE-OptimForML/LectureNotes/2.Derivatives.typ

   Eventually, we have $nabla f(x^*)^T bar(h) = 0$ for all $bar(h)$ such that $||bar(h)|| = 1$, and thus #nonum($nabla f(x^*) = 0$)
   #align(right)[$qed$]
 ]
+Note that this is a necessary condition for optimality but is not sufficient (e.g. saddle points).

+For constrainted problems, the first order optimality conditions are more complex and will no be considered in this course.